mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 This is an absolute requirement to preserve security properties such as forward secrecy of messages or post-compromise security.

-The policy regarding the time ellapsed before an offline member must be removed from the group is not specified by this document as it may vary depending on the security expectations from the Group.
+The policy regarding the time elapsed before an offline member must be removed from the group is not specified by this document as it may vary depending on the security expectations from the Group.
 Hence it is left to the application layer to agree upon and signal this value to the